MilesBradt/Angular-Clone/README.md

 ## Description
 So far this is only a small framework for the homepage of [Etsy](https://www.etsy.com/) built in Angular

+## What this includes
+So far this is a none interactive webpage with basic components fitted together

 ## WIP plans

+* Proper communication between components

+* Routing to view more information on items and mock cart to checkout

 * Actual databases to store mock users and items for the website to work with

-* Routing to view more information on items and mock cart to checkout

-* CSS styling to further match Etsy
+* CSS styling

 * Proper image edits

+## How to get there
+Next steps include:
+  * Having reviews pull users and item value from their own components rather than copy them

+  * Adding extra items and users

+  * Add routing to see further item/user details

+  * Add search feature to route to item details (might only be exact name of item)

+  * Add shop for gifts bar with mock items

+  * Create database for mock items and users, translate to work with website

+  * Possible other ideas as they come

+  * CSS styling and image editing

 ## How to run